katninystudios/kairo/README.md

+# Depreciation Notice
+Kairo is being rebuilt on top of Ungoogled Chromium, rather than Electron.
+This will enable us to provide better performance, easier feature integration, and more.

+We hope to share more with you soon.

 > [!CAUTION]
 > Kairo is in very early development.
 Information you may find in our READMEs and other files/pages may contain inaccurate information for the time being, however when Kairo is full ready for production, these **WILL** be accurate.